The question is not whether to automate — it is what to automate first

 - n8n workflow — automated newsletter draft on a weekly schedule

-Expected savings: 40–60% faster content creation
+Expected savings: 40–60% faster content creation.

-5. Data Entry and Data Processing
+5. Data entry and data processing

-The problem: Manual copy-paste between systems, data cleaning, format conversion.
+Problem: manual copy-paste between systems, data cleaning, format conversion.

 Tools: